Skip to content

 Puhti partitions

-The following guidelines apply to the SLURM partitions on Puhti:
+The following guidelines apply to the Slurm partitions on Puhti:

 1. Only request the memory you need.
 Memory can easily end up being a bottleneck in resource allocation.
 Even if the desired amount of GPUs and/or CPU cores is continuously available, your job will sit in the queue for as long as it takes for the requested amount of memory to become free.
 It is thus recommended to only request the amount of memory that is necessary for running your job.
-Additionally, the amount of billing units consumed by your job is affected by the amount of memory requested, not the amount which was actually used.
+Additionally, the amount of CPU/GPU Billing Units consumed by your job is affected by the amount of memory requested, not the amount which was actually used.
 See how to estimate your memory requirements.

 2. Only use the longrun partitions if necessary.
 The longrun and hugemem_longrun partitions provide access to fewer resources and have a lower priority than the other partitions, so it is recommended to use them only for jobs that really require a very long runtime (e.g. if there is no way to checkpoint and restart a computation).